videlais/passage-shell/README.md

 # Passage Shell 1.2

-Passage Shell is an [Electron](https://electronjs.org/)-based testing platform for browser-based narrative games.
+Passage Shell is an [Electron](https://electronjs.org/)-based testing platform for Twine 2-based projects.
 Using [Express](https://expressjs.com/), Passage Shell can remotely "play" projects using a system of inter-process communication (IPC) channels to send information between its main and rendering processes.

 ## Routes